OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 #### POST { #post-deployments }
 ##### Description:

 Creates a deployment to a target environment.
 An optional list of applications to include in the deployment can be specified.
 The input is a subset of deployment object.
+Starting with LifeTime 11.21.0, it is possible to create and edit multiple deployment plans for the same target environment in parallel.

 ##### Parameters